naamiinepal/ipv-dashboard/README.md

 We aim to find abusive texts from social media platforms that could have potentially been used for IPV.
 Website currently deployed at: https://online-ipv.naamii.org.np/

-Refer to the respective folders for Analysis, Client, and Server codes

 ## Build Status

 ### Client Side